 When you first turn your ReBuilder on, it sets its output parameters for your physical mass by measuring the electrical analog and digital impedance of your body.
 It knows if it is treating a 125 lb woman or a 350 lb man.
 If you use the ReBuilder directly on your lower back, it knows that.
+If you are using it on your legs or hands, it knows that too.
 You would obviously need a different amount of signal for variations like these.
 This is a unique safety feature of the ReBuilder.
-No other unit offers this level of safety.
+No other device offers this level of safety.

 The ReBuilder then sends out a "test" signal that represents the most common waveform for healthy peripheral nerves.
 (Diagram # 1) This signal goes from one foot, up the leg to the nerve roots in your back, down the other leg, to the other foot.

 It then waits for an echo -like response from this initial signal.
 This phenomenon is similar to the patella reflex when your doctor hits just below your kneecap with a little rubber hammer and your leg kicks out.

 When this initial signal reaches the other foot, an automatic response sends a signal back to the ReBuilder.

 The ReBuilder also carries a small muscle stimulus to enhance blood flow in the extremity by making use of the body's natural skeletal blood pump system.

 The ReBuilder analyzes this returned signal in a split second and analyzes for returning waveform for aberrations.
 (Diagram #2)

 Just as a Cardiologist can take one look at the shape of the signal displayed on the EKG monitor above the patients bed in the hospital and diagnose what is wrong with the heart, we have been able to identify that the peripheral nerves have a very particular shape to its waveform, and we can diagnose the nature of the problem from analyzing that waveform.
 This feature is built into the ReBuilder and processed by its internal microprocessor.